lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 A caller can craft a payload via `ERC725X.execute(...)` to be sent back to the KeyManager, leading to potential re-entrancy attacks.

-Such transaction flow can lead an initial caller to use more permissions than allowed initially by using the permissions granted to the linked ERC725Account's address.
+Such transaction flow can lead an initial caller to use more permissions than allowed initially by re-using the permissions granted to the linked ERC725Account's address.

 :::